About Programs Investing in Change Communities

 GFC Awards

-GFC was recently awarded $700,000 in growth capital from New Profit Inc., a national venture philanthropy fund.
+In 2007, GFC was awarded a growth capital grant from New Profit Inc., a national venture philanthropy fund.
 Since 1998, New Profit has worked to help social entrepreneurs meet the challenge of building their organizations to scale their social impact.
 Through its venture philanthropy fund, New Profit provides multi-year financial and strategic support from individual investors and its signature partner, Monitor Group, to extraordinary social sector leaders whose organizations have the potential to create broad-scale change in the United States.

 Staff Awards